-To use it, pull the turn signal lever toward you, but not so far that you hear a click.
+To use it, pull the turn signal lever toward you, then release it.

 If your headlamps are in the automatic position or on low beam, your high-beam headlamps will turn on.
-They'll stay on as long as you hold the lever toward you and the high-beam indicator on the instrument panel cluster will come on.
+They'll stay on as long as you hold the lever toward you.
+The high-beam indicator on the instrument panel cluster will come on.
 Release the lever to return to normal operation.